caktus/django-project-template/docs/provisioning.rst

 Provision
 ------------------------

-Once you have completed the above steps you are ready to provision a new server for a given environment.
+Once you have completed the above steps, you are ready to provision a new server for a given environment.
 You will need to be able to connect to the server as a root user.
 How this is done will depend on where the server is hosted.
 VPS providers such as Linode will give you a username/password combination.
 Amazon's